Please go to the 'Upgrade to a professional qualification' section for more information.

 Upgrade to a professional qualification

-When taken as an Accredited Short Course, 10 credit points can be put towards the Explosives Ordnance Engineering MSc or any of the master's belonging to the Forensic MSc Programme.
+When taken as a Short Course for Credit, 10 credit points can be put towards the Explosives Ordnance Engineering MSc or any of the master's belonging to the Forensic MSc Programme.

 Find out more about short course credit points.